devoej/fwpR/README.md

 ## Troubleshooting

-- If the package isn’t working after updating, delete the package folder in your R package library and re-install with `devtools::install_github("devoej/fwpR")`.
+- If the package isn’t working after updating, manually delete the package folder in your R package library and re-install with `devtools::install_github("devoej/fwpR")`.
 - Contact DeVoe